Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

 Our first main result provides a simple counting-based converse bound for any adaptive or non-adaptive test design.
-This result, and all subsequent results, will be proved throughout the rest of the section.
+This result, and all subsequent results, will be proved throughout the rest of the section. \geb{An overview of the proof strategy will be provided in Section~\ref{Overview_Delta}}

-\begin{theorem} Fix $\epsilon\in(0,1)$, and suppose that $k = n^{\theta}$ with $\theta = (0,1)$ and $\Delta\in o(\log(n))$.
+\begin{theorem} Fix $\epsilon\in(0,1)$, and suppose that $k = n^{\theta}$ with $\theta \in (0,1)$ and $\Delta = o(\log(n))$.
 Then, if $m \le (1-\epsilon) \eul^{-1} \Delta k^{1+\frac{(1-\theta)}{\Delta \theta}}$ for fixed $\epsilon > 0$, we have w.h.p.~that any (possibly adaptive) group testing procedure that tests each individual at most $\Delta$ times fails to recover $\SIGMA$. \end{theorem}

 This bound recovers the first term of $\max\{\cdot,\cdot\}$ appearing in the definition of $\minf(\Delta)$ above, which is dominant for $\theta \le 1/2$.
-For the second term (which is dominant for $\theta \ge 1/2$), we require a more sophisticated argument that only holds for non-adaptive designs; as we will see in Section \ref{sec:adaptive}, adaptive designs can in fact go beyond this threshold.
+For the second term (which is dominant for $\theta \ge 1/2$), we require a more sophisticated argument that only holds for non-adaptive designs; as we will see in Section \ref{sec:adaptive}, adaptive designs can in fact go beyond this threshold. \geb{The proof of Theorem~\ref{thm:converse} is given in Section~\ref{proof_thm_converse}.}